Wondering if you have art block and how to end it for good? Then this article was written for you.

 *This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.*

 Art block is the mental state of wanting to create art but feeling unable to start creating it.
-Art block may involve starting art projects, and then not being able to proceed with those projects.
-It’s a feeling of getting nowhere despite your desire to make art.
+Art block may involve starting creative projects, and then not being able to proceed with those projects.
+It’s a feeling of getting nowhere despite your desire to make art and be creative.

-When you suffer from art block, you may find yourself jealous of other artists.
+When you suffer from this creative block, you may find yourself jealous of other artists.
 You may compare yourself, ruminate, and feel hopeless.
 You may completely give up on art for a period of time.
+The art block meaning can vary, but these are common symptoms.

-Know that art block is common and many people experience the feeling of artists block.
-In no way does it mean you are not a real artist.
+In no way does having art block mean you are not a real artist.
 On the contrary- you feel art block because you are an artist.
 Non-artists don’t get art block.

 Art block is something you can move past.
 It is completely beatable with the right techniques and mindset.

-Knowing what causes art block is the first step to eliminating it.
-Once you identify the causes, you can put a stop to art block.
+Knowing what causes art block is the first step to eliminating it forever.
+Once you identify the causes of creative block, you can put a stop to art block permanently.

 Doubting yourself is one of the primary causes of art block.
 A lack of confidence can keep you blocked artistically for a long time.
 It can cause you to feel creatively frustrated.

 Self-doubt can stem from many places: not receiving recognition as a child, teen, or adult.
 Maybe it’s a perceived lack of skill, perceived lower skill level, or another type of comparison.

 Many artists fear criticism or the harsh words of others.
 People naturally seek the approval of others, and artists often crave recognition and affirmation.
 Fear of criticism can trigger feelings of shame, worthlessness, and more.
-It is scary to hear other people’s opinions.
+This fear can cause creative block because other people’s opinions can feel so intimidating.

-Many artists feel blocked because of imposter syndrome.
+Many artists feel creative block because of imposter syndrome.
 Imposter syndrome is the fear that you are “faking it.”
 Or that you’re not a “real artist.”